Ljungby Municipality

-Ljungby Municipality (Ljungby kommun) is a municipality in Kronoberg County, southern Sweden, where the town Ljungby is seat.
+Ljungby Municipality (Ljungby kommun) is a municipality in Kronoberg County, southern Sweden, where the town Ljungby is seated.

 In 1971 the City of Ljungby (1936-1970) was amalgamated with the rural municipalities surrounding it, thus creating the present municipality.
 In 1974 a minor adjustment of the boundaries took place.
 There are 19 original entities within the area.

 Geography

 Ljungby Municipality contains a little more plains than average in Småland.
 Lakes, forests and plains are never far away.
 The tenth largest lake in Sweden, Bolmen, is located in the north-western part of the municipality.
 The town Ljungby is visited by thousands of tourists, mainly from Germany, every summer.

 Localities

 There are 8 urban areas (also called a tätort or locality) in Ljungby Municipality.

 In the table the localities are listed according to the size of the population as of 31 December 2005.
 The municipal seat is in bold characters.